Shoreham-by-Sea: Transport

-Brighton City Airport lies to the west of the main town and has been in private ownership since 2006.
+Shoreham Airport (also known as Brighton City Airport) lies to the west of the main town and has been in private ownership since 2006.
 It is the UK's oldest licensed airport still in operation and has a 1936 Grade II*-listed Art Deco terminal building.
 The terminal has been a filming location for an episode of Agatha Christie's Poirot ("Lord Edgware Dies"), a Crimewatch-type reconstruction (2000, ITV Meridian), BBC Tenko series episode, scenes of The Da Vinci Code, and the film Woman in Gold.

 The town is served by Shoreham-by-Sea railway station, located on the West Coastway Line.

 Local bus services are provided by the Brighton & Hove bus company, Stagecoach South, and a local town route is operated by Compass Travel.

 Shoreham Tollbridge crosses the River Adur in the west of the town.
 This bridge is a Grade II* listed building and was the last Sussex toll bridge in use.
 The bridge was part of the A27 road until it was closed to traffic in 1968.
-The structure is now too weak to carry vehicles and underwent extensive restoration, then was ceremonially re-opened for pedestrians on 23 October 2008, by Prince Andrew, Duke of York.
+The structure is now too weak to carry vehicles and underwent extensive restoration, then was ceremonially re-opened for pedestrians on 23 October 2008, by the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor).
 Adur Ferry Bridge in the south of the town (replacing the old Shoreham footbridge) crosses the River Adur to Shoreham Beach.
 It was opened to the public by the Duke of Gloucester on 13 November 2013.

+Local media

+Local news and television programmes is provided by BBC South East and ITV Meridian.
+Television signals are received from the Whitehawk Hill TV transmitter.
+The town’s local radio stations are BBC Radio Sussex on 95.3 FM, Heart South on 103.5 FM, More Radio Worthing on 107.7 FM and Seaside Hospital Radio that broadcast from the Southlands Hospital in Shoreham.
+Local newspapers are the Shoreham Herald, West Sussex Gazette and The Argus.

+INSIDE Shoreham & Southwick started in 2005 and is a free A5 magazine that goes to houses in Shoreham and neighbouring Southwick each month and carries articles about local people, local history as well as upcoming events and topics of local interest.
+It is supported by local businesses who advertise in the publication.

 Sport and leisure

 Shoreham-by-Sea has a non-League football club, Shoreham FC, who play at Middle Road stadium with a 2,000-seat capacity, and a rugby union club, Shoreham RFC, who play at Buckingham Park.

 Southdown Golf Club was founded in 1902, but ceased to operate in the 1940s.

+Shoreham is home to a detachment of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

 The town centre hosts monthly farmers' and artisans' markets in East Street on the second and fourth Saturday of the month, respectively, together with the annual 'Light up Shoreham' Christmas market and event.